UP-macroecology/Keuth_RedListSDMs_2024/README.md

 *Script:* 10_Statistical_anaylsis.R

 Here, I tried several different statistical analysis for investigating the influence of the traits on the classification time points and on the population loss - habitat loss relationship.
-For the first analysis I tested a multi-way ANOVA, but decided against it.
+For the first analysis I tested a multi-way ANOVA for detemining the effects of the traits on the classification time point, but decided against it.
 For the second analysis, I used GLMs and GLMER but had problems with overdispersion and convergence, which is why I transitioned to using a Bayesian model.

 *Script:* 11_Bayesian_models_cluster.R

+In this script, I perform a random-intercept Bayesian model to evaluate the effects of the landscape and the traits on the population loss.

 *misc.
 Scripts:*

-*Script:* dispersal_values.R:

-*Script:* misc_Plots.R:
+*Script:* misc_Plots.R: This script includes some misc.
+Plots, which I did throughout the whole plotting process but didn't end up in the final paper.

 *Script:* occupancy_plots.R: Plots of the occupancy probability of the different scenarios and landscapes.

-*Script:* plot_landscapes.R: In this script I plotted the predictions of the ensemble model for every single year and further also plotted the occurrence points of the respective scenario on top of it.
+*Script:* plot_landscapes.R: In this script, I plotted the different landscapes separated into the different environmental variables and also for the one example virtual species niche.